kasimirjs/kasimir-tpl/README.md

 A browser-side template system library.
 Nothing more.

 - Small footprint
-- Oriented on angular / vuejs
+- Oriented on angular / vuejs templates
 - Based on web components
     - Supported by all new browsers
     - Very easy to understand the source code